 Nachshon mentions that physical beauty in its raw form takes people towards physical desires, and away from a healthy society, and a belief in G-d.
 In his opinion beauty needs to be meshed with all the multi-facets of a human being to be fully realized.

-9/10.
-Nachshon simultaneously responds to these questions when asked what the viewer is supposed to be gaining from his art work, and if the intent of his art is to add to the quality of the viewer’s life?
+Nachshon simultaneously responds to these questions when asked what the viewer is supposed to be gaining from his artwork, and if the intent of his art is to add to the quality of the viewer’s life?

 After consulting with rabbis on the topic of Biblical prohibitions, Nachshon was told to avoid using a model, not to make any art that could serve as idol worship, and not to make a complete sculpture of a human body.
 These prohibitions directed him to develop an innovative technique-in his use of symbols.

 His ethical beliefs are directed by Torah law.
-In his paintings he gives dignity to the human form by excluding nudes.
+In his paintings, he gives dignity to the human form by excluding nudes.
 The real beauty of the human shape to Nachshon goes beyond the flesh to the person’s inner dimensions.
-Art are objects of beauty Nachshon explained, but they are just that, objects with no G-d-like powers.
+Art is objects of beauty Nachshon explained, but they are just that, objects with no G-d-like powers.

 Nachshon relates that the Torah describes G-d as having no form.
 He explains that there is enormous symbolism possible in the expression of G-d’s magnificence and glory in the fine arts, without attributing a physical image to G-d.